MorphStore/LCTL/doc/guide.md

 ### Language Implementation: Collate Concept Templates <a name="CollateConceptTemplates"></a>

-All templates to specify an algorithm (Collate, Calculation and Processing templates) have to be defined.
+All templates to specify a format (Collate, Calculation and Processing templates) have to be defined.
 You can find the Collate concept templates in ```LCTL/collate```.
 One of the two files is named ```LCTL/collate/Concepts.h```.
 It contains all Collate concepts as template structs.
 And example is the Recursion struct

 ```cpp
 template<